The A7 is one of ILIFE’s latest robotic vacuums in their A-series line.

 If you ask me personally, I’d prefer using the smartphone app because scheduling is easier.
 And you can schedule multiple times per day at a specific time you want.

 The app itself is pretty responsive and easy to use.
 Installing it is simple.
 All you need is a router that will act as a bridge to the robot and smartphone.

 But before attempting to connect make sure to activate WiFi on the robot by pressing the Spot Cleaning button for a few seconds.

 Once the WiFi on the robot is on, the app will detect this and facilitate connectivity.
 After the app and robot connect, just enter the WiFi username and password.

 Here are some screenshots of the app.

-One neat feature would be the ability to schedule the robot at different times each day or the same time at a specific day of the week.
-Suppose you want the robot to clean your home at 10am every Monday, Wednesday and Friday, that is possible with this app.
+One neat feature would be the ability to schedule the robot at different times each day or at the same time on a specific day of the week.
+Suppose you want the robot to clean your home at 10 am every Monday, Wednesday and Friday, which is possible with this app.

 The A7 has a slightly larger compared to the A6.
 It has a total capacity of around 0.6 liters of dry dirt while the A6 only has 0.4.
 So that’s around a 50% increase in capacity.